seriousme/opifex/README.md

    Allow? [y/n (y = yes allow, n = no deny)]
 ```

+## Local deployment

-If you want to use Deno locally then use:
+If you want to use Deno locally then clone the repository, e.g. using:

 ```bash
 git clone https://github.com/seriousme/opifex.git
 ```

-to clone the repository and:
+and then use:

 ```bash
 deno run -A bin/demoServer.ts